Pasta Alfredo with Acorn Squash & Fresh Peas

-For all its cream and Parmesan, this alfredo tastes surprisingly light, refreshingly light even, in the midst of all the heavy holiday food — its fresh peas, leeks, and dill are like a little bit of spring in winter.
-It’s the perfect sauce for our fresh pappardelle because it’s thick enough to coat the wide noodles, yet light enough to let their rich, eggy flavor shine through.
+For all its cream and Parmesan, this alfredo tastes surprisingly light, refreshingly light even, in the midst of all the heavy holiday food — its fresh peas and leeks are like a little bit of spring in winter.

 Our tip: The trick to a smooth, creamy alfredo sauce is to dip out a half cup or so of the pasta’s starchy cooking water before you drain it and use a bit of it to help your sauce emulsify, giving it extra body and a silkier mouthfeel.